klausbrunner/sunce/README.md

 - `human` (default) – readable text for quick checks.
 - `csv` – comma-separated values with headers by default; use `--no-headers` to omit them.
-- `json` – JSON Lines (one JSON object per line) for streaming and line-oriented processing.
+- `json` – JSON Lines (one JSON object per line), great for post-processing with `jq` or similar tools.
+- `parquet` – compressed Apache Parquet format for efficient columnar storage and analytics (opt-out feature).

 ## Key options